It’s time to separate feature releases from your deployments

 - From a wider business perspective, it’s common for marketing and PR campaigns to be directly coupled to the launch of a new feature.
 To get the most out of the campaign, marketers prefer to limit public access before a campaign goes live.

-With all three scenarios, feature toggles can help manage deployments and improve efficiency.
+With all three scenarios, feature flags can help manage deployments and improve efficiency.

-How feature toggles bring value to DevOps teams
+How feature flags bring value to DevOps teams

-A feature toggle management system like Unleash allows you to decouple deploy to production from release to customers.
+A feature flags management system like Unleash allows you to decouple deploy to production from release to customers.

 This means you get to control who has access to which feature, and when.
 With feature flags, DevOps teams can continue to deploy features at a high frequency to a controlled group of users.
 This is great for further testing and gradual rollouts.